HFzzzzzzz/ACMGA/README.md

 # Building Environment
 ACMGA requires Python version 3.10 along with Biopython libraries.
 If you did not install have Biopython, please ensure to install it.
+No matter which method you use, biopython and python3.10 must be installed.
 ```
 pip install python3.10
 pip install biopython